Ride Along Program, Critical Care Courses and Seminars

 Introduction to Mechanical Ventilation

-Pre-requisite to attend: Intro to Mechanical Ventilation, FCCS or field experience using mechanical ventilation
+Pre-requisite to attend: Intro to Mechanical Ventilation, Fundamental Critical Care Support or working knowledge or mechanical ventilation

 To qualify for our Ride Along Program, you must: